-For fiscal 2020/21, the Group revenue is expected to be at the DKK 150-160 million level, while operating profit (EBITDA) - excluding non-recurring items and fair value adjustments on investment properties - is expected at the DKK 15 million level as a result of the continued turnaround plan.
+For fiscal 2021/22, the Group revenue is expected to be at the DKK 135-145 million level, while operating profit (EBITDA) is expected at the DKK 23 million level as a result of the continued turnaround plan.
+The profit before tax is expected at the DKK 12 million level.

-Management underlines that the guidance for the fiscal year 2020/21 is associated with a greater deal of uncertainty than usual, due to the unpredictable impact of the COVID-19 outbreak.
+Management underlines that the guidance for the fiscal year 2021/22 is associated with a greater deal of uncertainty than usual, due to the unpredictable impact of the COVID-19 outbreak.

 It is the Group's intention to use the free cash flow to the greatest possible benefit to its shareholders.
-This includes investment in business development and, possibly, acquisition of attractive companies and/or technology as well as reduction of company debt.
+This includes investment in business development and, possibly, acquisition of attractive companies and/or technology as well as reduction of debt.